As we know increasing member engagement and potential revenue is what we all strive for …..what if I said it is within your grasp?

 Group three – Divers

-This segment demands a lot and are fully engaged in their membership.
+This segment demands a lot and is fully engaged in their membership.

 All three groups are very important to the organisation, by creating these segments using the data that they had collected they could provide each group with the right level of support and content – resulting in increased member satisfaction and engagement.